ws-qcnssp/VBA-Utilities/README.md

 Detailed description for this approximation can be found [here](https://mathoverflow.net/questions/57819/best-approximation-to-the-lambertwx-or-explambertwx).

 ### Limitations
+ - Using this function one can calculate approximation of Lambert W function only for real numbers.

-This code is limited to *r* being integer with max value 80.
+ - This code is limited to *r* being integer with max value 80.
 For greater values Excel throws ARG error.